HOMEMADE ALMOND BUTTER

 Now you’re ready to proceed:

-After about 5 – 7 minutes it will start to bind and clump, as shown above.
+Above is a look after about 5 – 7 minutes as it starts to bind and clump.

 Here, pictured above, we’re at about 10-12 minutes of processing the almonds.
 It’s starting to clump up at this point.

-Now you see the almond butter after 15 minutes of processing.
-The almonds are starting to warm up, releasing their oils, creating a smoother consistency.
-It’s finally coming together now.
+Now you see the almonds after 15 minutes of processing.
+They are starting to warm up, releasing their oils and creating a smoother consistency.
+It’s finally coming together.

 Below is after about 20 minutes.
-Your patience has payed off and you now have the best almond butter ever!
+Your patience has paid off, and you now have a delicious homemade nut butter to use however you like!

-You can easily add flavor to your almond butter by adding any of these various ingredients with the almonds before blending.
+You can easily add flavor to your almond butter by adding any of these various ingredients to the almonds before blending.

 How To Store

-- Counter: You can store homemade almond butter in the pantry for up to 1 month.
+• Counter: Homemade nut butter can be stored in the pantry for up to 1 month.

-- Refrigerator: For longer storage keep in the refrigerator for up to 2 – 3 months, maybe more.
+• Refrigerator: For longer storage, almond butter can be kept in the refrigerator for 2 – 3 months, maybe more.

 Serving Suggestions